CuBoulder/ucb_ckeditor_plugins/js/ckeditor5_plugins/map/README.md

 # CKEditor 5 Plugin: Map

 The Map CKEditor plugin allows insertion of a University of Colorado Boulder Campus Map using a URL generated from the [Campus Map](https://www.colorado.edu/map/?id=336) page.
+It also supports Google Maps embeds via an embed code generated in Google Maps.

 ## Model
 ```xml